celenityy/Phoenix/README.md

 ___

-Phoenix works by leveraging Firefox's [AutoConfig](https://support.mozilla.org/kb/customizing-firefox-using-autoconfig) & [Enterprise Policies](https://mozilla.github.io/policy-templates/) functionality, and is installed on top of your standard, official Firefox installation. **This allows us to go above and beyond what a simple `user.js` file can offer, without the security risks of using a fork**.
+Phoenix works by leveraging Firefox's [AutoConfig](https://support.mozilla.org/kb/customizing-firefox-using-autoconfig) & [Enterprise Policies](https://mozilla.github.io/policy-templates/) functionality, and is installed on top of your standard, official Firefox installation. **This allows us to go above and beyond what a simple `user.js` file can offer, without the security risks a fork can introduce**.
 For example, forks often fall behind on Firefox updates, **which can leave users open to severe, detrimental vulnerabilities.** Phoenix's approach allows users to continue receiving immediate updates, directly from Mozilla.

 Phoenix's approach also provides users with a seamless experience that is accessible and easy to use.
 Gone are the days of creating `override` files, manually keeping track of updates, resetting old preferences, & adding your `user.js` file to each and every profile you make. **Not only is Phoenix the most effective & comprehensive approach to configuring Firefox, it is also the most accessible & easiest to use.**

 Phoenix's changes to Firefox are carefully considered based on extensive research & studying of Firefox's inner workings. **For an incomplete, non-exhaustive list of Phoenix's features & enhancements, see [here](https://phoenix.celenity.dev/features).**

-**Phoenix is designed to maintain website compatibility and to avoid breakage as much as possible, while still substantially improving privacy & security compared to vanilla Firefox & most other web browsers.** For users who **are** fine with breakage and want to go even further in enhancing their privacy & security, Phoenix also offers a **Hardened** extension.
-This is completely optional and recommended for advanced users.
-For more information on Phoenix's compatibility with websites & known issues, see [here](https://phoenix.celenity.dev/compat).
+**Phoenix is designed to maintain website compatibility and to avoid breakage as much as possible, while still substantially improving privacy & security compared to vanilla Firefox & most other web browsers.** For users who **are** fine with breakage and want to go even further in enhancing their privacy & security, Phoenix also offers an **Extended** config.
+This is completely optional and primarily recommended for advanced users.
+For more information on Phoenix's compatibility with websites and known issues, please see [here](https://phoenix.celenity.dev/compat).

 **You should also see [here](https://phoenix.celenity.dev/compare) for a comparison between Phoenix, standard Firefox, Arkenfox, Betterfox, LibreWolf, & various other widely used projects of similar nature.**